iainsmith/swift-docker/README.md

-cd Yams && swift test # Run the tests on your machine swift docker test # Run the tests in a container swift docker test --swift 5.1 # Check if the tests pass on swift 5.1 swift docker cleanup # Delete the docker image you just created swift docker write-dockerfile # Write a ./Dockerfile to the repo
+cd Yams && swift test # Run the tests on your machine swift docker test # Run the tests in a container swift docker test --swift 5.1 # Check if the tests pass on swift 5.1 swift docker write-dockerfile # Write a ./Dockerfile to the repo
 ```